rz001010/generalizedPPI/README.md

 # Generalized PPI, with Application to Binary Classifier Evaluation
-Simulation and real data analysis code for "Generalized Prediction-Powered Inference, with Application to Binary Classifier Evaluation "
+Scripts for the simulations and real data analysis in "Generalized Prediction-Powered Inference, with Application to Binary Classifier Evaluation " by blablabla.
 See preprint here: blablabla

 The function for computing the influence function of AUC is based on the code of the cvAUC R packge here: https://github.com/ledell/cvAUC.